-Schizandra berry tea is a delicious and fruity liquid made with one of the top major Chinese tonic herbs, schizandra berries.
+Schizandra berry tea is a delicious and fruity liquid made with one of the top major Chinese herbs, schizandra berries.

 Also spelled "schisandra", the fruit has been highly valued since the beginning of Chinese herbalism for its full spectrum of tonifying properties, often prized alongside ginseng, goji and reishi mushroom.

 The most noticeable flavor of the berry teas or powdered extracts is definitely on the sour side of the palate spectrum.
-According to Chinese herbal philosophy, this taste helps to stabilize primal Chi (Qi) of the kidneys and also supports liver function and its ability to detoxify and purify the bloodstream.
+According to Chinese herbal philosophy, this taste helps to stabilize primal Chi (Qi) of the kidneys and also supports liver function and its ability to purify the bloodstream.

 As an adaptogen, the soaked and decocted dried berries provide an energizing tea that helps to increase mental focus as well as sexual libido.
 In Russian research, schizandra was shown to have a wide range of pharmacological effects and also studied alongside rhodiola for its "anti-stress and anti-fatigue" qualities.
 (Source)

 Schizandra is one of the famous "beauty tonics" highly revered throughout Chinese history, especially by women.
 It is still traditionally used as an important botanical in many skin rejuvenating and youth preserving formulas that are sometimes associated with the Taoist goddess Magu, a Chinese deity representing eternal beauty.

 In TCM, schizandra is viewed as tonifying to all three treasures: Jing, Chi (Qi) and Shen.
 Because of its therapeutic diversity, it is often considered suitable for a wide range of people and body constitutions.

 Although it can be consumed as a straight schizandra berry tea, it is often blended with other tonics, like astragalus, goji, reishi and licorice root, depending on one's particular condition or health diagnosis.